webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 |Checked_Out=Yes
 }}
 {{Byline}}
-{Summary_Section|This guide shows you how to animate SVG graphics using SMIL-based markup.
+{{Summary_Section|This guide shows you how to animate SVG graphics using SMIL-based markup.
 Along with standard animation techniques, you will learn how to morph shapes, move graphics along a curve, animate complex filter effects, and control animations from JavaScript.}}
 {{Tutorial
 |Content=